Ashok0/EnderalVREssentials/README.md

 [**Stronger Souls v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/113?tab=files): Makes the conjured Souls stronger.

-[**Tharael as Follower and Housemate v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/45?tab=files): Adds an option to make Tharaêl your companion after completing Dark Chambers of Our Mind (providing that you sided with him and offered to help him).
+[**Tharael's Afterlife v2.0**](https://www.nexusmods.com/enderalspecialedition/mods/45?tab=files):  The mod adds an option to make Tharaêl your companion after completing Dark Chambers of Our Mind (providing that you sided with him).
+It also changes the side room in the house in the Nobles Quarter.

 [**Amanda v1.4.2**](https://www.nexusmods.com/enderalspecialedition/mods/15?tab=files): Adds female follower to The Drunken Bee tavern in Riverville.